-Never in the history of the United States have so many people been employed as right now, due to the shutdown of the economy.
+Many people have lost their jobs due to the shutdown of the economy and our current high levels of inflation.
 Unless you live in a neighborhood of rainbows and unicorns, it’s a good bet that either your family or someone you know has lost their job.

 It’s important to know what to do when the ax falls, whether it’s expected or not.
 Even when you’re expecting it, you will be reeling in shock.